 People need HVAC services in order to feel happy and healthy at home.
 During Hurricane Irma, several elderly members of a retirement community in Hollywood, Florida perished because they were too hot.
 The lack of power meant no air conditioning.
 This tragedy underscores the importance of HVAC.
 In certain areas, good HVAC systems are vital, rather than optional.

-Now that you know some facts about this line of work, and also know that many HVAC companies are proud and pleased to add veterans to their ranks, you'll have a clearer sense of what this employment niche offers and whether or not it may be right for you.
+Now that you know some facts about this line of work, and also know that many HVAC companies are hiring veterans, and are proud and pleased to add veterans to their ranks, you'll have a clearer sense of what this employment niche offers and whether or not it may be right for you.
 We think that HVAC offers plenty of benefits and we've shared these advantages today.
-We want you to know that you can move towards a stable, well-paying and fulfilling career.
+We want you to know that you can move towards a stable, well-paying, and fulfilling career.

 Veterans are special people.
 They've already proven themselves.
 HVAC companies understand this.
 So, why not connect with these companies today?
 One of them may offer you the job that you've been dreaming of.

 For more information on jobs for veterans, please visit our job board regularly or follow us on Facebook.